 While Beall has taken steps to redefine what ‘beautiful’ should be when it comes to mums, we are still a long way off from changing how the world perceives true beauty.

 Having a positive body image and loving our new body starts with acceptance.
-First, we need to accept that after bringing the most beautiful person into the world (our babies), our bodies will experience and display many physical changes.
+First, we must accept that after bringing the most beautiful person into the world (our babies), our bodies will experience and display many physical changes.

-While most of the changes disappear a few weeks postpartum, a few of them are there to stay.
+While most changes disappear a few weeks postpartum, a few are there to stay.
 These changes are brought about by hormones, weight gain and the process of labour.
 From bigger feet to abdominal separation, here are some of the changes that we may expect from our bodies after giving birth:

 Once you’ve learned to accept these changes as part of your postpartum journey, you can be on your way to loving them and having a positive body image.